-Small hive beetle – A beekeeping pest
+Small hive beetle — a beekeeping pest

 In October 2002, SHB was detected in New South Wales and Queensland, the first occurrence in Australia.
 In these States, the greatest amount of SHB damage occurs in apiaries located in the warm coastal fringe.

-In Victoria, small hive beetle (SHB) was first detected in apiaries in north-west Victoria and the Goulburn Valley in 2005.
+In Victoria, the small hive beetle (SHB) was first detected in apiaries in north-west Victoria and the Goulburn Valley in 2005.
 Since then, adult beetles have been found in central and north-east Victoria and at Montrose.
-There has been no widespread breeding of SHB in Victoria and consequently there is no widespread population of the pest throughout the State.
+There has been no widespread breeding of SHB in Victoria and consequently there is no widespread population of the pest throughout the state.

-Damage caused by SHB
+Damage caused by the small hive beetle

 - Larvae burrow and tunnel through comb, piercing and damaging the wax comb and cell caps.